mltomlins0n/QANotes/PegaNotes (SSA).md

 A **branch** in Pega is a container for rulesets with records that are undergoing rapid changes.
 Rulesets associated with a branch are called **branch rulesets**.

 Branches are usually created for each team and allow development to occur without impacting other teams' work.

 ___

+<a name="rule"></a>
+## Rule Resolution

+Rule resolution is a search algorithm used to find the most appropriate instance of a rule to execute in any situation.

+Rule resolution applies to most rules that belong to the **Rule** base class, such as:

+* Case types - **Rule-Obj-CaseType**
+* Properties - **Rule-Obj-Property**
+* UI rules - **Rule-HTML-Section**
+* Declare expressions - **Rule-Declare-Expression**
+* Data Pages - **Rule-Declare-Pages**

+When a rule is referenced in a Pega application, rule resolution attempts to locate instances of the rule in the rules cache.
+If instances of the referenced rule are found, rule resolution finds the best instance of the rule and checks for duplicates.
+Then Pega confirms the rule is available for use.
+Finally, Pega verifies the user is authorized to use the rule.

+If instances of the rule are not found in the rules cache, Pega runs a special sub-process to populate the rules cache.

+The point of the rule resolution is to return the most appropriate rule to satisfy the need of a specific user for a specific purpose.

+When your application references a rule, Pega checks the rules cache for the referenced rule.
+If the referenced rule is not available in the rules cache, Pega uses a multiple-step process to populate the rules cache.

+The rule resolution algorithm:

+* Creates a list of all rules that match the query to populate the cache.
+* Rules marked as **Not Available** are removed.
+* Uses the operator's **Ruleset list** to determine which rules the operator can access.
+* Removes all rules not defined in a class in the ancestor tree.
+* Ranks the remaining rules.
+* Adds these rules to the cache.

+Rules that are subject to the rule resolution process have an Availability setting.
+The current Availability of a rule is visible on the rule form next to the rule name or description.

+The Availability setting is used to determine if a rule is available for use during rule resolution.
+The availability of a rule is also used to determine if you can view, copy, or edit a rule in Dev Studio.

+The availability of a rule can be set to one of five values:

+* **Available** - rule can be used in the rule resolution process.
+This is the default setting when a rule is created.
+By default, a rule can beviewed, copied, edited, and executed in Dev Studio.
+* **Final** - rule can be used in rule resolution, but cannot be edited or copied into another ruleset.
+* **Not Available** - cannot be used in rule resolution.
+Can not be executed.
+* **Blocked** - rule can be used in rule resolution, but will not execute.
+If selected in rule resolution, the process is halted and returns an error.
+* **Withdrawn** - rules that are in the same ruleset with a <= version number, the same purpose, and *Apply to:* class are hidden and not considered in rule resolution.
+These rules do not execute.

+___